Do You Need to Learn Logic Pro to Work In Audio?

 That being said, Logic Pro is still limited to the Mac platform, and Pro Tools is still widely used in most professional recording studios, so up-and-coming audio engineers should still make learning Pro Tools the priority.
 However, here are some instances in which it would also be wise to learn Logic:

 - If you prefer Mac to PC.
-Logic Pro is an Apple-exclusive software, and integrates well with other Apple programs, so if you use Mac exclusively home, for example, you might prefer Logic to Pro Tools.
+Logic Pro is an Apple-exclusive software, and integrates well with other Apple programs, so if you use Mac exclusively at home, for example, you might prefer Logic to Pro Tools.

 - If you lean toward electronic/MIDI instruments.
 Again, many electronic musicians seem to lean toward Logic Pro for the reasons mentioned above.